BittyTax/BittyTax/README.md

 These transaction records will appear within your income tax report.
 See [HMRC guidance on staking](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto21200).

+If staking income is received as return for the lending of tokens (or providing liquidiy), and beneficial ownership of those tokens transfers to the borrower/lending platform, then additional transaction records will need to be added to record disposals for both the lending and the repayment, see [HMRC guidance on making a DeFi loan](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto61620).

+It's also possible that staking tokens received are considered capital instead of income, see [HMRC guidance on nature of the return](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto61214).

+Our [HMRC DeFi examples](https://github.com/BittyTax/BittyTax/wiki/HMRC-Example-Test-Cases#decentralised-finance-defi-1) show you how you can structure your transaction records accordingly.

 ### Interest
 The `Interest` transaction type is used to identify tokens received as interest.

 These transaction records will appear within your income tax report.

+The same [HMRC guidance on lending and staking](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto61000) as described above will also apply here.

 ### Dividend
 The `Dividend` transaction type is used to identify tokens received as a dividend.